 So familiarity due to contact works to increase liking, but not when that contact has distasteful elements in it.

 The good cop/bad cop routine is another example: The good cop acts as if he’s on your team, so you start liking him.
-The contrast example works here as well.
+The contrast principle works here as well.

 Conditioning and Association